Email Webhook Configuration

 - SendGrid

-You need to configure Obot with an email server name where it is going to receive emails.
-The email server name should match the domain you have configured in SendGrid.
-For example, if you want to receive emails from [email protected]
+You need to configure Obot with an email server name where it will receive emails.
+The email server name should match the domain configured in SendGrid.

 - Click on